Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Use Fixed Canvas Size checkbox

-When enabled the canvas will be resized to the resolution given in the two inputs below the checkbox.
-If disabled the canvas will get resized dynamically.
+When enabled, the canvas will be resized to the resolution given in the two inputs below the checkbox.
+If disabled, the canvas will get resized dynamically.

 ### Shader Reload